sidd0529/VISA_Trends/README.md

 $ ./run.sh
 ```

-The output files can be found in output folder
+The output files can be found in output folder.

 ## Where can you get help with this project?
 I will be very happy to help in case you have any questions regarding this project.
 You can find me at siddharthsatpathy.ss@gmail.com .